 Whether you’re a comedian, singer, dancer, contortionist, or magician, you can get gigs all over the world.
 Cruise ships are some of the best gigs for entertainers.
 You’ll get free passage to exotic locations as well as payment for your services in exchange for performing just a couple of times within a week or two.

 The market is vast for freelance writers and independent writing contractors.
 This is one of the best self-employed jobs for those who love to travel because you can work from anywhere with an internet connection.
-What’s more, you may be able to write off travel on your taxes.
-Traveling is considered idea-gathering, which puts more money in your pocket come tax time.

 6. Domestic Service Provider